 Perfect Sense reminds a good deal of the earlier Blindness (2008), which concerned a worldwide outbreak of a plague of blindness.
 Both films feature the common theme of a socially apocalyptic malady whereby the populace start to lose their senses – in both films, we are never given any explanation as to its source.
 Similarities continue elsewhere.
 Both films are works made not as works of genre science-fiction but come from international directors in the arts field and were sold first and foremost to festival audiences.
 Moreover, both films are funded from a multitude of international production companies – Perfect Sense comes from ten different companies, including BBC Films and Lars von Trier’s Zentropa Entertainments, from four different countries – and feature international casts.

-Not long after, there came several similar films that operate on the idea of severely impairing the senses or faculties of the populace as in the Spanish-made The Last Days (2013) about people dealing with a socially apocalyptic malady of agoraphobia; Embers (2015) where the world suffers from a plague of retrograde amnesia; A Quiet Place (2018) and The Silence (2019) where the world is forced to become silent after an invasion by creatures that kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds; and Awake (2021) where the whole world can no longer sleep.
+Not long after, there came several similar films that operate on the idea of severely impairing the senses or faculties of the populace as in the Spanish-made The Last Days (2013) about people dealing with a socially apocalyptic malady of agoraphobia; Embers (2015) and Little Fish (2020) where the entire population suffers from loss of their memories; A Quiet Place (2018) and The Silence (2019) where the world is forced to become silent after an invasion by creatures that kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds; and Awake (2021) where the whole world can no longer sleep.